localstack/docs/content/en/user-guide/tools/dns-server/_index.md

   Use LocalStack as DNS server to resolve AWS queries to LocalStack
 ---

-LocalStack includes a DNS server that enables seamless connectivity to LocalStack from different environments using `localhost.localstack.cloud` (Community + Pro).
+LocalStack includes a DNS server that enables seamless connectivity to LocalStack from different environments using `localhost.localstack.cloud`.
 The DNS server is available on all IPv4 addresses within the LocalStack container (i.e., listening to `0.0.0.0`) and resolves `localhost.localstack.cloud` to the LocalStack container.
 Therefore, containers that are configured to use the DNS server can reach LocalStack using `localhost.localstack.cloud`.
 This configuration happens automatically for containers created by LocalStack, including compute resources such as Lambda, ECS, and EC2.